 As simple and as obvious as it may seem, heated air rises!
 Any contained structure, heated or unheated, exhibits a higher temperature at its top vs. its base.
 Whether it’s a fully “vaulted” cathedral or an arctic igloo, the effect is measurable.
 No complaints from the choir loft in a cathedral, by the way!
 An extreme can be found in a high-bay warehouse where seasonal upper temperatures can reach above 140°F, an immediate personnel health endangerment.
 It must therefore become obvious that we must turn on the fan(s) to advantage the heating situation, but how and when?

-Virtually all structures employ pHEATING A CHURCH – Warming Up The Congregationerimeter heating, i.e. placement of heating radiation or air registers around the exterior walls and usually somewhat positioned under windows where feasible.
-Heating radiation and heated air registers induce “convection” or natural rising and circulation of heated air and diffusing it with the cold air emanating from windows and exterior walls to eliminate their cooling effects.
+Most structures employ perimeter heating, i.e. placement of heating radiation or air registers around the exterior walls and usually positioned under windows where feasible.
+Heating radiation and heated air registers induce “convection” or natural rising and circulation of heated air, diffusing it with cold air emanating from windows and exterior walls to minimize their cooling effects.
 This heated and “mixed” air rises toward the centered ceiling or higher “cathedral ceiling” area creating natural convection and diffusion.
 Depending upon the individual structure attributes and aggressiveness of the radiation delivery there is always a level of lamination at the center/peak that can be advantaged by forcing it downward to mix and accelerate the heating process.
 The following pictorial is offered:

 Figures 1 & 2 above depict natural temperature lamination and convective flow of a perimeter-heated structure.